MLOps engineer: complete hiring guide with job description

 Infrastructure management takes up the biggest chunk.
 Your MLOps engineer designs and maintains the systems that host ML models.
 This means cloud platforms like AWS, Azure, or GCP.
 Container orchestration with Kubernetes.
 Setting up compute resources that can handle inference at scale.

-According to comprehensive role analyses, monitoring comes next.
+Over 60% of enterprise AI initiatives fail to scale without dedicated operational support, and monitoring is a big reason why.
 Production ML systems fail in ways traditional software does not.
 Data drifts.
 Model performance degrades.
 Input distributions shift.
 Your MLOps engineer builds systems to catch these issues before they tank your business metrics.

 Deployment automation matters more than model sophistication.
 Google’s MLOps documentation emphasizes CI/CD pipelines that automatically test, validate, and deploy models.
 Your MLOps engineer creates these pipelines so data scientists can focus on improving models instead of figuring out deployment.